Guarino Guarini: Early life and education

-Guarini was born in Modena in 1624.
-Following the chosen path of his eldest brother Eugenio, Guarino entered the Theatine Order as a novitiate on the twenty-seventh of November, 1639 at the age of fifteen.
-He spent his novitiate at the monastery of San Silvestro al Quirinale in Rome, where he studied architecture, theology, philosophy and mathematics.
-During Guarini's Roman years, Francesco Borromini and Gian Lorenzo Bernini created the buildings and sculpture which defined the Roman Baroque style.
+Camillo Guarino Guarini was born in Modena on 17 January 1624.
+He came from a deeply religious family; he and his four brothers all joined the Theatine Order.
+At the age of 15 he became a novice and was sent at the monastery of San Silvestro al Quirinale in Rome (1639–48), where he was able to study High Baroque architecture, in particular the work of Borromini, Gian Lorenzo Bernini and Pietro da Cortona.
 From Borromini, Guarini learned the use of complex geometry as a basis for floor plans.
 Borromini's second Roman church, Sant'Ivo alla Sapienza, was a star hexagon plan created by superimposing two equilateral triangles.
 Guarini used such a format in the presbytery dome of San Lorenzo in Turin.